 - Community Login Trending

-These components tell me if I’m running close to the limit on how many licenses a client needs, and if I need to buy more.
+These components quickly and easily allow me to see if I’m running close to the limit on how many licenses a client needs, and if they need to buy more.

 There’s one piece of information that’s not in Salesforce though: the companies hiring plan.
 So make friends with HR or Recruiting, and find out what the upcoming headcount is, so you can plan your Salesforce licenses accordingly.
-If your client pays for Community Licenses too you’ll want to add those components here, and make sure you don’t go over your limit, or purchase more as needed.
+If your client pays for Community Licenses too you’ll want to add those components here, and make sure you don’t go over your limit!

 A Note About API Calls Reports